sunnyrainS2/Exercise/Phishing_on_Mobile_Devices.md

 ## Phishing Attacks
+  For each scenario, we present two types of attacks: *direct attacks* and *man-in-the-middle attacks*.
+In a direct attack, the sender application is malicious and loads a fraudulent target application.
+In a man-in-the-middle attack, the sender and target applications are both benign, but a malicious party intercepts the control transfer and responds in place of the legitimate target.
+  The goal of our attacker is to mimic the legitimate application behavior that we identified in the application survey.
+This paper evaluate how well each attack meets these accuracy goals.

 ### Mobile Sender ⇒ Mobile Target
+##### 1) Direct Attack
+  Mobile login screens are often very simple, which makes them easy to copy.
+Android’s permission system would do little to warn users of this attack.
+The Apple application review process might prevent this attack from appearing in the App Store if reviewers detect the fraudulent screen.

+##### 2) Man in the Middle
+  Man-in-the-middle attacks can be launched on mobile applications in two ways: scheme squatting,

 ### Mobile Sender ⇒ Web Target
+##### 1) Direct Attack
+##### 2) Man in the Middle
 ### Web Sender ⇒ Mobile Target
+##### 1) Direct Attack
+##### 2) Man in the Middle
 ### Web Sender ⇒ Web Target
+##### 1) Direct Attack
+##### 2) Man in the Middle

 ## Risk Evaluation